RikaOmer/wa_bot/README.md

 ### 📸 Trip Photo Album
 Automatically upload all photos shared in the group to a shared Google Photos album.
 Set it up once, and every image gets backed up.

-### 🛡️ Spam Detection
-When someone shares a suspicious WhatsApp group link, the bot alerts the group admin with a spam confidence score.

-### 🔕 Opt-Out Privacy
-Users can DM the bot to opt-out of being @mentioned in summaries:
-- `opt-out` → Your name appears as text, not a mention
-- `opt-in` → Re-enable mentions
-- `status` → Check your current preference

 ---